csh3/RegCloser/README.md

 # Here /home/miniconda3/include/python3.6m is a directory storing the head file Python.h
 ```

+The fourth one can be obtained on request from [BASECLEAR](https://www.baseclear.com/genomics/bioinformatics/).

 ## 4. Usage
 ### 4.1.
 Pipeline
 The main program is `RunPipeline.py`, and the pipeline consists of the following 7 modules.
 You can start or end with any one module by the option `-s` or `-e`.